UPDATE ON CHARLIE:

 They are beautiful dogs with great temperaments given the right breeding, socialization, care including diet and training.

-They require a good weekly grooming to keep them mat free and their skin healthy (hence, pain free from the pulling of mats as they move), and cutting their nails including their dew claws every couple of weeks to a month.
+Both working and companion dogs require a good weekly grooming to keep them mat free and their skin healthy (hence, pain free from the pulling of mats as they move), and cutting their nails including their dew claws every couple of weeks to a month.
 NEVER have their dew claws removed.
 This is a barbaric practice.
 Simply keep the dews trimmed.

 They molt twice a year and all year round so your vacuum stays full.
 NEVER shave a Pyr.
 Their double coats keep them cool in summer and warm in winter.
 If you don't like grooming, take your dog to a master groomer.
 If you don't want to, this isn't the dog for you.